forgaia/react-dropdown-tree-select/README.md

   tagClassName,   // optional: Css class for the corresponding tag.
-Use this to add custom style the pill corresponding to the node. actions,        // optional: An array of extra action on the node (such as displaying an info icon or any custom icons/elements) dataset,        // optional: Allows data-* attributes to be set on the node and tag elements isDefaultValue, // optional: Indicate if a node is a default value.
+Use this to add custom style the pill corresponding to the node. actions,        // optional: An array of extra action on the node (such as displaying an info icon or any custom icons/elements) dataset,        // optional: Allows data-* attributes to be set on the node and tag elements IsDefault, // optional: Indicate if a node is a default value.
 When true, the dropdown will automatically select the node(s) when there is no other selected node.
 Can be used on more than one node.
   ...             // optional: Any extra properties that you'd like to receive during `onChange` event }
 ```